mozilla/cubeb-coreaudio-rs/README.md

 - Translate [C code][cubeb-au] line by line into Rust
 - Create tests for later refactoring

+## Branches
+- *trailblazer*: Draft *Rust* code without being reviewed.
+Commits are scribbled.
+- *release*: The offical version.
+All the commits are reviewed.
+- *dev*: All the commits are cherry-picked from *trailblazer* branch.
+         This branch is used to create pull-requests to *release* branch.

 ## TODO
 - [cubeb-rs][cubeb-rs]
   - Implement `to_owned` in [`StreamParamsRef`][cubeb-rs-stmparamsref]